Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Related works

 \paragraph{2) Image classification with learned features} Most of the aforementioned building-verification methods use meticulously engineered building features (e.g., lines, corners, and textures), which may not generalize well to different scenarios \citep{huang2016building,hu2016stable,hu2017bound}.
 With the advent of deep learning approaches (especially deep CNNs \citep{krizhevsky2012imagenet}), learned features have shown impressive performances in numerous tasks \citep{simonyan2014very,he2016deep,alshehhi2017simultaneous,zhu2020unsupervised}.
 Many approaches have been proposed to solve the related topic of change detection in buildings, based on the Siamese network\citep{bromley1994signature,bertinetto2016fully}.
 For instance, \cite{zhan2017change} directly converted the Siamese network into a change-detection one, using aerial images as the input; \cite{zhang2018change} generalized a similar approach to manage multi-modal data sources.
 Another strategy is to extract building areas using instance segmentation \citep{ji2019building} (e.g., Mask Regions with CNNs \citep{he2017mask}) and compare the binary masks using U-Net \citep{ronneberger2015u}.

-However, we argue that formulating the problem of building verification in terms of change detection is not ideal; this is because oblique views cannot be perfectly aligned to the two-phase images, and only the roofs can be considered.
-Therefore, we directly formulate the verification as an image-classification problem \citep{simonyan2014very,he2016deep}; this involves projecting the extruded building faces onto multi-view images and classifying the patches as roofs or fa\c{c}ades.
+However, we argue that formulating the problem of building verification in terms of change detection is not ideal.
+Unlike the orthophotos with nadir views, oblique views cannot be rectified globally and therefore it is hard to perfectly align them from two-phase images.
+Only the roof structures can be considered for pixel-wise change detection.
+Therefore, we directly formulate the verification as an image-classification problem \citep{simonyan2014very,he2016deep}; this involves projecting the extruded building planes onto multi-view images and classifying the patches as roofs or fa\c{c}ades.

 \paragraph{3) Multi-scale approaches} Scale differences are a very common issue in many applications, and pyramid schemes have already been widely applied to resolve them.
-For instance, spatial pyramid pooling has been proposed \citep{he2015spatial} to aggregate features across multiple scales, using multi-size GoogleNet \citep{szegedy2015going}.
+For instance, spatial pyramid pooling has been proposed \citep{he2015spatial} to aggregate features across multiple scales.
 A FPN \citep{lin2017feature}, constructed using up-sampling and lateral connections, has demonstrated an impressive performance in object detection.
 The cascaded pyramid network formulation \citep{chen2018cascaded} also provides an efficient strategy for integrating features into pyramid networks.
 In \cite{tan2019efficientnet}, pyramid scheme was learned using an automatic neural architecture search, which combined depth, width, and resolution transformations.
 Furthermore, \cite{tan2020efficientdet} demonstrated a more efficient strategy for connecting between multi-scale features, to improve object-detection performances.
-To solve the specific problems raised by conducting building verification using oblique aerial images, we adopt a strategy similar to the FPN \citep{lin2017feature}; however, we use a fusion-layer design, to aggregate multi-scale features for image classification.
+To solve the specific problems raised by conducting building verification using oblique aerial images, we adopt a strategy similar to the FPN \citep{lin2017feature}.
+Specifically, we propose a fusion layer to integrate multi-scale features for the subsequent classification of buildings.